krother/academis/posts/sicklecell.md

 ### 2.5 Filtering sequence entries

-Print the same information as in task 2.4, but do not show non-globin entries : if the description contains either ‘vector’ or ‘isolate’, don’t print anything.
+Print the same information as in task 2.4, but do not show non-globin entries: if the description contains either *‘vector’* or *‘isolate’*, don’t print anything.

 ### Optional tasks for fast programmers:

 - 2.6 Filter the list of sequence entries even further using your own criteria and save the filtered list to a FASTA file.
-- 2.7 Sort the lines in the parse_FASTA_easy/ folder
+- 2.7 Sort the lines in the folder `parse_FASTA_easy/`
-- 2.8 do the exercise in the parse_FASTA_difficult/ folder
+- 2.8 do the exercise in the folder `parse_FASTA_difficult/`

 ## 3. Bio.Seq and Bio.SeqRecord